Share this article:

 Follow these steps to safely reset your Pylontech battery:

-Step 1: Turn Off the Inverter and Battery Rocker Switches
+Step 1: Turn Off the Inverter and Battery Rocker Switches (Power Switch)

 • Power down the inverter before turning off the battery to prevent unexpected voltage spikes or errors.